pigudog/stats_medicine/README.md

 **Project**

+- **Meta_TMS**:A meta-analysis of repeated transcranial magnetic stimulation for incomplete spinal cord injury.
 - **Stats_python_R**: A project that utilizes both Python and R to perform statistical analysis on medical data, demonstrating the strengths and methodologies of each language in statistical computation.
 - **CNKI_spider**: A Python application designed for automated retrieval of academic papers from the CNKI website, facilitating efficient literature review and data collection for medical research.
 - **Cytoscape Tutorial**: https://github.com/pigudog/cytoscape